-Census: Texas gains Congress seats, Calif. loses first time
+US marks slowest population growth since the Depression

 “It’s going to be harder and harder for the Texas Legislature to gerrymander advantageous congressional districts” for Republicans, said William Fulton, director of the Kinder Institute for Urban Research at Rice University in Houston.
 “Texas hasn’t flipped blue yet as a state, but the blue population centers are growing really fast.”

-Fulton, who moved to Texas from California, said his former home has become “the new California — the big state that’s adding a lot of population.”
+Fulton, who moved to Texas from California, said his new home has become “the new California — the big state that’s adding a lot of population.”
 He believes California risks becoming the new Northeast — which he characterized as a stagnant, crowded area that retains wealth and intellectual clout but loses innovators to more promising places.

 Despite California’s slow growth, the state still has 10 million more residents than Texas.